Willyb15/Data-Science-Python/week1/day2-intro_python/intro_python_assignment.md

 1. Write a script that takes a user inputted number and prints whether it is positive, negative or zero, with "The inputted number is (positive/negative/zero)" depending.

-2. Write a script that takes two user inputted numbers and prints "The first number is larger" or "The second number is larger" depending on which is larger. (**Hint**: you'll need to use `raw_input()` twice.)
+2. Write a script that takes two user inputted numbers and prints "The first number is larger" or "The second number is larger" depending on which is larger. (**Hint**: you'll need to use `input()` twice.)

 3. Write a script that computes the sum from 0 to a user inputted number.
 This time though, start at the user inputted number and work down.
 This answer will look very much like the example above, you'll just need to change a couple of things.